 Mrs Booth possesses remarkable powers as a preacher.
 With a pleasing voice, distinct in all its terms, now colloquial, now persuasive, she can rise to the height of the great argument with an impassioned force and fervour that thrills her hearers.
 “In her demeanour, her looks, her words are particularly emphatic.
 She can indeed “suit the actions of the word, the word to the action“.
 And yet there is no ranting – nothing to offend the most fastidious taste – but much too enchain attention.
 “The matter is full, the manner excellent.“

 The lady is engaged in a good work and we wish her Godspeed.
 We may safely prophesy that if she continues her addresses in Chatham, the spacious lecture hall will not contain those who wish to hear her.“

-Unfortunately, after three Sunday Catherine was struck down with illness again and she had to be carried from the building.
+Unfortunately, after three Sundays Catherine was struck down with illness again and she had to be carried from the building.
 William stood in for her while she recovered.

 I do not know where the meetings were held.